 Wild Salmon Center was founded in 1992 by avid fly-fishermen Pete Soverel and Tom Pero.
 Former Navy captain Pete Soverel was one of a small group of western anglers to explore the flyfishing possibilities in Russia’s Kamchatka Peninsula, and in 1994 he began organizing expeditions with scientists and fishermen to the rivers of Kamchatka, a sparsely populated 800-mile-long peninsula that had hosted former Soviet navy and air force installations.
 Pete started an initiative called The Kamchatka Steelhead Project.
-Fly fishermen funded and participated in joint research by Russia’s Moscow State University, WSC, and University of Montana’s Flathead Lake Biological Station – catching steelhead on flies, allowing researchers to collect data on the fish, and then releasing them (see feature from Outside Magazine).
+Fly fishermen funded and participated in the joint project by Russia’s Moscow State University, WSC, and University of Montana’s Flathead Lake Biological Station – catching steelhead on flies, allowing researchers to collect data on the fish, and then releasing them (see a feature on the project from Outside Magazine).
 The Kamchatka Steelhead Project spun off in 2003 to Soverel’s organization The Conservation Angler.

 Protecting a river system before it’s broken is a far cheaper and simpler strategy than trying to rebuild a river after it has been degraded.